dracaruss/GuardDuty-Automated-Threat-Detection-and-Remediation-Pipeline/README.md

 ## Testing
 After everything is configured and running in AWS, it's time to run the first script.
 This script is setup to trigger the GuardDuty function that similates threats, to test that it's working correctly.
+> GuardDuty → EventBridge: AWS handles this automatically
 ```bash
 # Generate sample findings to trigger the pipeline
 cd testing/